 BA, Political Science, Reed College

 Ben Koh debated for 4 years at Loyola High School in Los Angeles where he was the team captain his senior year.
-His junior year he qualified to Nationals in policy debate and at-larged to the TOC in LD his senior year.
+His junior year he qualified to Nationals in policy debate and to the TOC in LD his senior year.
 He was the Head LD Coach at Byram Hills High School for three years and coaches privately.
 He has coached finalists at Scarsdale, Yale, the Penn Round Robin, and TOC as well as champions at Walt Whitman, the Ohio State Tournament, and NCFL Nationals.
 In his three years of coaching, he’s coached 5 TOC outround appearances, 12 TOC qualifications, and TOC outround participants every year.
-In addition to his role at TDC, he is the director of the Northeast division of the National Symposium for Debate, and is ultimately responsible for spelling errors on this website.
+He is on the planning committee for the Texas Debate collective and is the director for NSD Philadelphia.
+Additionally, he is ultimately responsible for any spelling errors on t his website.

 Cassandra graduated from the JBS Law Magnet having debated under the direction of Kris Wright for all 4 years and qualifying to the state tournament.
 She is a TDC alumni and dedicated volunteer for the Dallas Urban Debate League.